-This catalogue describes task elements which will be set during the World Paramotor Endurance Championships
+This catalogue describes task elements which will be set during the FAI 1-st World Paramotor Endurance Championships 2018 & 4-th Nordic Open Paramotor Endurance Race 2018.

-This crtalogue includes several new approaches and elements that have been tried out satisfactorily in different national competitions.
+This catalogue includes several new approaches and elements that have been tried out successfully in different national and international competitions.